Factors Affecting Strength Of Concrete

 Posted by

-Concrete is a heterogeneous, brittle, and the most widely used construction material.
-Factors governing the strength of concrete are many and are discussed below.
+Concrete is heterogeneous, brittle, and the most widely used construction material.
+Factors affecting the strength of concrete are many and are discussed below.

 In 1918 AD Duff Abram made some experiments with tweaking the amount of water added to mix the concrete.
 He found that the lower the amount of water higher will be the strength.